DerJantob/TSW2_Controller/README.md

 - You can add trains yourself
 - Supports English and German
 - Auto updater

+Upcoming features or bugfixes can be seen under [`Projects`](https://github.com/DerJantob/TSW2_Controller/projects)
 ## Important!

 I have included a lot of trains, but configured them to match my "thrustmaster t flight hotas x" and the German language

 **If you are using a different joystick, or are using a different language, you have to edit the controllers!**

-If you want to know how to do that, look into the `Tutorials` folder
+If you want to know how to do that, look into the `Tutorials` folder, or watch the video.

+You must also **have HUD enabled**, as the program uses the displayed text to read out the current state of the simulator.
-## Installation
+## Installation / Download

-Just download the `TSW2_Controller_Setup.exe` file under `Releases` and run the setup.
+Just download the `TSW2_Controller_Setup.exe` file under [`Releases`](https://github.com/DerJantob/TSW2_Controller/releases) and run the setup.

 If you don't want to run the exe file, you can download `TSW2_Controller.zip`